Parallel Execution on Multiple Browsers

 Steps for Parallel Execution on Multiple Browsers

-On completion, Select “Build Summary” on the left pane to view final results.
+- On completion, select “Build Summary” on the left pane to view the final results.

-You can examine the logs to determine the cause of failed test cases and the reports can be downloaded by clicking the “Download” button.
+- You can review the logs to determine the cause of failed test cases and view screenshots of the test steps.